PLStenger/Rhabdastrella_globostellata_microbiome/README.md

     # Go in the script folder
     cd 00_script

-    # Run the first script
+    # Run the first script for check the quality of your data and then for choosing the good cleanning parameters
     time nohup bash 01_quality_check_by_FastQC.sh &> 01_quality_check_by_FastQC.out

         real	2m29.904s